Header Bidding vs. RTB: Two Sides of the Same Coin?

 Now that you know the difference between the two, you can see how they complement each other.

-Understanding how they fit into the bigger picture of programmatic advertising will help you make better decisions and get the most out of your ad campaigns, so congrats, now you know something new that just a few really understood for real!
+Understanding how they fit into the bigger picture of programmatic advertising will help you make better decisions and get the most out of your ad campaigns, so congrats—now you know something new that only a few understood for real!